bluebirz/bluebirz.github.io/_drafts/2025-github-actions.md

 media_subpath:
 ---

 Speaking of CI/CD tools, I have some [old blogs about Google Cloud Build]({{ site.url }}/tags/google-cloud-build).
-Today we come to talk about another popular CI/CD tool which comes with Github, that is "Github Actions".
+But today we come to talk about another popular CI/CD tool which comes with Github, that is "Github Actions".

 ---